ian682/3d-Printing/README.md

   <img src="pics/duct plugs installed.jpg" width="350" title="Duct plugs">
 </p>

 After that, install the extruder of your choice, cleanup the wiring, and tune the printer.
 I would also encurage installing a means to accuratly tune the belt tension, such as the one at the top of this page.
+I suggest using Andrew Ellis' [tuning guide](https://github.com/AndrewEllis93/Print-Tuning-Guide).

 Congratulations, you are now running the EVA 3 printhead on your TronXY X5SA Pro
 <p align="center">